Marguerite Porete

 Marguerite Porete (/fr/; 1258 – 1 June 1310) was a Beguine, a French-speaking mystic and the author of The Mirror of Simple Souls, a work of Christian mysticism dealing with the workings of agape (divine love).
 She was burnt at the stake for heresy in Paris in 1310 after a lengthy trial for refusing to remove her book from circulation or to recant her views.

 Today, Porete's work has been of interest to a diverse number of scholars.
 Those interested in medieval mysticism, more specifically Beguine mystical writing, cite The Mirror of Simple Souls in their studies.
 The book is also seen as a primary text regarding the medieval Brethren of the Free Spirit.
-Study of Eckhart has shown a similarity between his and Porete's ideas about union with God.
+Study of Eckhart (c.
+1260 – c.
+1328) has shown a similarity between his and Porete's ideas about union with God.
 (Note: Eckhart's favorite description of the spiritual life as living "without a why" is utilized by Porete consistently.
 For example, in Porete ch.
-81, 86, 89, 91, 93, 100, 111, 134, 135) Porete has also been of interest to those studying medieval women's writing.
+81, 86, 89, 91, 93, 100, 111, 134, 135.)
+Porete has also been of interest to those studying medieval women's writing.